charlie-brunold/Civ6-Optimizer/README.md

     * Sample map data is available in the `datasets/` directory (e.g., `map_tiny_1.csv`).

 3.  **Start Local Web Server:**
     * From the project's root directory (where `civ-map-three.html` is located), start Python's built-in HTTP server.
-This is necessary for loading JavaScript modules correctly.
+This is necessary for loading JavaScript modules correctly via `http://`.
     ```bash
     # Make sure you are in the Civ6-Optimizer directory
     python -m http.server 8000